Alicepinch/roots-cafe/README.md

 #### Existing customer:

-- As a customer who has already visited Roots cafe before I would like to be able to view the menu to see if anything new has been added/ to plan what I will eat.
+- As a customer who has already visited Roots Cafe before I would like to be able to view the menu to see if anything new has been added/ to plan what I will eat.
 - As a new customer I would like to be able to get in contact to book a table/ if I have any questions
 - As a new customer I would like to know the steps being taken to keep up with the current climate.

 ### Strategy
 ---

-The main goal of the Roots website it to encourage potential new customers to chose this cafe over others in the area by providing them with all the information they may need.
+The main goal of the Roots website it to encourage users to become new customers of Roots Cafe by choosing this cafe over others in the area by providing them with all the information they may need.
 It also aims to keep existing customers informed on current situations which may have an effect on opening times of the cafe, and also to keep them up to date with the menu's and anything that might be new.

 #### Business Goals:

-- Inform the customer of Menu options
-- Give the customers visuals of what the food looks like
 - Create an impression of what the cafe is all about and their ethos.
-- Encourgage customers to book a table/ get in contact
+- Encourage users to book a table/ get in contact.

-### Scope
----

-- User will be able to find the location of Roots Cafe via the 'Visit Us Section'
-- User will be able to view some reviews from previous customers
-- Can view the menu from the 'Menu' section.
-- Get in contact with Roots cafe via the contact form
-- Find out about why the cafe was started and the ethos of the company via the About us section on the homepage.
+- Provide information users need to visit.
+- Inform the customer of Menu options.
-- View a Gallery of food photos.
+- Give the user visuals of what the food looks like.

+## Scope

+Below I have outlined all the requirements for this website along with the content requirements needed for these.
+I have also outlined some future requirements of things that I want to implement which can't be done at the moment due to the time frame and current knowledge.

+#### Requirements:
+- Contact Form
+- Menu page
+- Responsive webpage
+- Hamburger menu
+- Accessibility
-- Visit the Cafe's social media platforms
+- Visit us section
+- About us section
+- Image Carousel
+- Instagram grid
+- Reviews section

+#### Content Requirements:
+- Written address
+- Opening times
+- Iframe map
+- Customer review section
-- View the opening times for the cafe.
+- Details for the about us section
+- Contact information
+- Social media links
+- Photos for gallery and instagram grid
+- Customer reviews

-#### Future scope:
+### Future Requirements:

-- The customer will be able to book a table through a Javascript booking system which would connect directly to the cafe.
-- Social media post's will be able to link directly from the gallery rather than current placeholder images.
-- A review system will be in place or linked directly from trip advisor.
-- A subscription option will be available for customers to keep up to date with all the latest at roots.
+- An advanced reviews section from either google reviews or trip advisor or trust pilot
+- A booking system which displays all available dates and times
+- Form going through to an automated system
+- A sign up subscription modal
+- A 404 page
+- A promotional video

 ### Structure
 ---

-The structe of this website will be a linear structre with no subpages.
+The structure  of this website will be a linear structure with no subpages.
 The navigation on the top will include.
 Home, Menu, Visit , Contact.

 #### The Homepage:

+The homepage will be split into three sections.

-The 'About Us' section will talk about how and why Roots Cafe is a vegetarian resturant wand what we offer for the customer.
+The 'About Us' section will include information about how and why Roots Cafe is a vegetarian restaurant and what is offered.

+The 'Customer Reviews' section will include previous customer reviews.

+The 'Instagram' section will include images linked through to instagram.

 #### The Menu page:

-The menu page Will include the full menu for the customer.
-This will also include a gallery of images to give the customers visual's of what the cafe offers.
+The 'Menu' page will include the full menu for the user.
+This will also include a carousel of images.

 #### Visit Us

-Will include an Address and a map for if customers want to visit, Opening times and a COVID update
+The 'Visit' page will include an address and a map, opening times and a COVID update.

 #### Contact:

 This page will include a basic contact form and a linked phone number and email address.

 ### Skeleton
 ---

-Each page will have the same navigation links for customers to easily navigate back and forth through Pages Wireframes were created using balsamiq and the final wireframes can be accessed below:
+Each page will have the same navigation links for users to easily navigate back and forth through pages.
+Wireframes were created using balsamiq and the final wireframes can be accessed below:

 ![Contact us wireframe](/docs/wireframes/contact-us-wireframes.png)